doo/scanbot-sdk-example-linux/examples/c++/live-recognition/Readme.md

 make
 ```

-_The SDK-VERSION and the SDK-API-TOKEN should have been specified alongwith the license file._
+_The SDK-VERSION and the SDK-API-TOKEN should have been specified along with the license file._

 ----
 ## Usage